 And then the scene jumps.
 One minute we were both entering through the blacked out doors and feeling the A/C, goofing on the idea and having fun, and the next we were both hurriedly exiting through the same doors.
 I have no idea what happened in between, but whatever it was, shit wasn’t funny anymore.
 O.o We were seriously freaked out and getting the hell away from that place, ASAP.
 I can’t see the nitty gritty details of my friend’s face, but she seemed slightly shorter than me (I’m 5’3”, she seemed about 5’1” or so), white skin, brownish hair, loosely pulled back/up, maybe in a clip or a pony, and I have this vague image of the change in her face, and how alarmed and serious she now was, versus the vague image I have in my mind of her expression/personality from earlier, which was smiling and laughing.

 I would LOVE to know what the hell happened in between entering and leaving this Scientology center.
 It’s so intriguing.
 To me this flash felt real in every way, and too detailed and odd to be some invention of my own mind.
 Though when I’ve gone online and researched Scientology Centers in the southwest U.S., none seem to match the physical description of this place.
 So who knows.
 Possibly it wasn’t one of the full fledged centers, and just some sort of field office or auxiliary location pertaining to it.
 But whatever the situation is, it may account for my continued fascination with anything having to do with anybody who was a member of Scientology but is leaving and exposing the organization.
 I could read stories and listen to interviews about it all day.
 I don’t know why I’m so fascinated with it, because in this timeline I’ve had zero personal exposure or involvement with it all, and the only people I’ve ever met who have stories about it have all been online. (and which I eagerly read, soaking up whatever they had to report about it all.)
 A few years ago there was a big article in Rolling Stone concerning Scientology, and when I saw that at the supermarket, that was it, I wasn’t leaving until I’d read the entire article.
 And when Katie Holmes first hooked up with Tom Cruise and began acting weird and robotic in her interviews, with Scientology minders always flanking her wherever she went, I closely followed any story I could find on that situation.
 Practically obsessed in a way that I’ve never been about any other celeb happenings.
+And especially whatever tidbits were released concerning what she did to escape the marriage just before her daughter would have been expected to join the Sea Org.
+(It was like, “YEAH!!
+YOU GO GIRL!!!
+PROTECT YOUR KID!!!”)
+And then the way the paparazzi that normally stalk her around were photographing the Scientology stalkers that were following her around in an effort to intimidate and harass, as they are known to do to anybody who dares to defect.
+It was nuts and I found the whole thing endlessly fascinating.
 My tentative theory is maybe in another timeline I had some sort of personal experience with it all, and my interest over “here” is a bleedovers from whatever transpired “over there.”

 The more you move around in life and the less stagnant you are, then the more time lines you create for yourself.
 I do wonder about this actually — Nowadays, people move around more so than ever before in recent history.
 Job hopping, moving from place to place, relationship hopping, we live in a very mobile society, with more opportunity and choices than ever before — what effects does this have on the time lines we create for ourselves? !
 It has to be pretty interesting.
 Things may even start to get a little “tangled.”
 I have a “me” that is still in New York, as well as the me right here right now in Virginia.
 But there’s also the me who stayed in Southern California.
 A me who moved up to the Bay area.
 A me who stayed in Portland Oregon.
 A me who’s still in south Florida.
 A me in Massachusetts.
 A me in Connecticut.
 And quite a few others beyond that.
 And quite a few me’s who’ve already died.
 I have “me’s” all over the country, quite literally, because that’s how much I’ve moved around in life.
 And having had more jobs in life than my age only adds to the confusion.